DominionCyber/talon_hunt_framework_documentation/docs/faqs.md

 If deploying content via the API, additional permissions and API scopes are required, including:

-- `NGSIEM Saved Queries` (write access)
+- NGSIEM Saved Queries (write access)
-- `NGSIEM Lookup Files` (write access, if deploying lookup tables)
+- NGSIEM Lookup Files (write access, if deploying lookup tables)

----

 ## Usage

 ### How do I import Talon searches into Falcon?

-Refer to the [Getting Started](/getting-started) guide for documented installation paths, including Web GUI and API-based deployment.
+Refer to the Getting Started guide for documented installation paths, including Web GUI and API-based deployment.

 ### Can I modify the queries?